weiba/GT-FTDSMoE/README.md

 File Description
 Main Code Files
-model.py: Contains the core implementation of the FTDSM-GTMoE model. train.py: This script is responsible for training, validating, and testing the model.
+model.py: Contains the core implementation of the GT-FTDSMoE model. train.py: This script is responsible for training, validating, and testing the model.
 The model is trained on different fMRI classification tasks and evaluated based on the validation and test data.
 The best model based on validation performance is saved during the process. utils.py: This file contains utility functions used throughout the project.
 These include functions for data loading, calculating evaluation metrics (e.g., accuracy, sensitivity, specificity, AUC), computing adjacency matrices, normalizing adjacency matrices, and other preprocessing tasks for the fMRI data. idp-test.py: This script is used for independent testing on two tasks.
 It leverages AD, EMCI, and LMCI data from the ADNI3, ADNIDOD, and ADNI-GO datasets as training sets for five-fold cross-validation.
 Corresponding data from ADNI2 is used as the independent test set .